usnistgov/nestor/docs/how_to_guide/tutorial.rst

 -  The N Gram token tab will provide detail on common 2 grams tokens, ordered in TF-IDF ranking, for the corpus (e.g., “hydraulic leak” is a common 2 gram in some data sets).
-The 2 grams can also provide more context for the “Uknown” classifications from the above section.
+The 2 grams can also provide more context for the “Unknown” classifications from the above section.
 For example, “oil” is unknown until the user is provided more context.

 |image18|